andywaite/unusable-podcast/podcasts/006-dark-patterns.md

 duration: 00:42:00
 ---

-In this episode of the Unusable Podcast, Andrew & David discuss "dark patterns" which are tricks that get customers to buy more in websites &amp; apps.
+In this episode of the Unusable Podcast, Andrew &amp; David discuss "dark patterns" which are tricks that get customers to buy more in websites &amp; apps.
 We talk about actual examples &amp; get distracted on Wish.com by all the cheap tat from China.

 Other things we discussed: